Inside the Heart of Crimson Catskills

 The Crystalization of Crimson

-During COVID lockdown, circumstances seemed to provide a portal towards transformation: Rosie was laid off from her job.
-She decided to leave NYC, and rented a small, beautiful cabin near the top of a long, mountain road in Phoenicia, NY.
-She spent the Winter taking long walks, making nature-based art projects, and opened up the house she co-owned to a full-time Airbnb schedule.
-She and her partner at the time re-styled and landscaped the property to make it a popular destination and retreat for her guests.
+During COVID lockdown, circumstances seemed to provide a portal towards transformation: Rosie was laid off from her job in NYC.
+She left the city, and rented a small, beautiful cabin near the top of a long, mountain road in Phoenicia.
+She spent the Winter taking long walks, making nature-based art projects, and opened up the two houses she co-owned into full-time short-term rental properties.
+She and her partner at the time re-styled and managed both properties, and both became popular destinations and retreats.

-Rosie had long loved working with design, styling, and lighting, and creating beautiful environments.
-And the personal, friendly relationships she enjoyed with some of her Airbnb guests provided the missing link as to what the next phase of Rosie’s professional life would become: many mentioned how soothing it felt staying in the cozy Catskills compound she’d created.
+Rosie had long loved working with design, styling, and lighting, and transforming spaces into beautiful environments.
+Her restaurant and nightclub days were infused with friendly customer relationships, and daily exposure to how some of the most visible and popular spots featured a creative, welcoming, and professional sense of hospitality.
+And, many of her short-term rental guests provided the missing link as to what the next phase of Rosie’s professional life would become: in their glowing reviews, many mentioned how soothing it felt staying in the cozy Catskills compound she’d created.

-Rosie felt a deep sense of purpose in providing design and lifestyle “hospitality” to people during such a difficult time.
-She recognized that creating a good-feeling environment was more than just the aesthetics of the property; it was also the vibe of the house, grounds, and the personal touches she provided.
+Rosie felt a deep sense of purpose in providing “design and lifestyle hospitality” to people during such a difficult time.
+She recognized that creating a good-feeling environment was more than just the aesthetics of the property; it was also the vibe of the house, the regular maintenance of the systems and grounds, and the personal touches she provided.
 She loved sharing tips where to find beautiful spots & hikes, good food, arts, and wellness events in the area.

 How Crimson Flows

-Rosie relocated to the Hudson Valley full-time, and has taken all of her combined experience and knowledge from the “First Act” of her adult life, and synthesized it into Crimson.
+Rosie relocated to the Hudson Valley/Catskills area as a full-time resident in 2021, and took all of her combined experience and knowledge from the “First Act” of her adult life, and synthesized it into Crimson.

-For Rosie, there is a holistic quality to Crimson that comes from a desire to help make people feel as “good” as she did when she created her own sanctuary in the Catskills.
+There is a holistic quality to Crimson that comes from Rosie’s desire to help make people feel as “good” as she did when she created her own sanctuary in the Catskills.
+She splits her time between managing unique vacation properties in the area, and curating and hosting art and wellness pop-up classes and events.
+Recently, Rosie has started performing sound healing music and techniques in a series she created called Summer SoundWaves.